offalynne/Input/docs/latest/Device-Quirks.md

 ## Gamepad

-GameMaker has a naïve (and in many aspects broken) implementation of [SDL2's game controller mapping](https://wiki.libsdl.org/CategoryGameController) feature.
+GameMaker has a naive (and in many aspects broken) implementation of [SDL2's game controller mapping](https://wiki.libsdl.org/CategoryGameController) feature.
 Input offers [a sophisticated reimplementation](Controller-Mapping) on platforms with reliable drivers and available [vendor and product](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/standard-usb-identifiers) information (Desktop platforms and Android), including support for axis inversion and range modifiers, and greatly expands the number of supported devices.

+On many platforms, gamepad indices do not enumerate predicatbly.
+Use source assignment or source hotswap features to avoid assigning players a gamepad index manually.

 ### Gamepad on Desktop